cohure/CHR2024-website/content/cfp.md

 ### Submission instructions and review process

+We welcome submissions from scholars of diverse backgrounds and particularly from under-represented groups.

 Submissions should be written in English and must be formatted according to the [CHR latex template](https://github.com/cohure/CHR2024-website/raw/main/data/chr2023_latex_template.zip) (see instructions on the forum to get you started [here](https://discourse.computational-humanities-research.org/t/chr-latex-instructions/230)).

-Submissions are to be submitted anonymously.
+Submissions are to be submitted **anonymously**.
 All submissions will be refereed through a double-blind peer review process by at least three reviewers with final acceptance decisions made by the Programme Chairs.